 This format gives more exposure to evergreen content and helps users find what they’re looking for faster.
 Additionally, hubs make it easier to provide value to readers at every stage of the buying journey.
 More on that later.

 To further differentiate a hub from a website, it helps to understand what types of pages you won’t find on one.
 A hub is not a place for an “About Us” page, e-commerce, product or service landing pages, event announcements or press releases.
-If the content is not immediately relevant to readers, it doesn’t belong in the hub.
+It is, however, the place where you’ll find links to a detailed blog post, article or another resource that answers users’ queries.
+If the content is not immediately relevant to readers, it doesn’t belong in the hub page.

 Great content can also link together multiple content hubs, forming a powerful web that’s perfectly optimized for search engines and user experience.